Jonah Bryant

 Jonah Bryant (born 15 July 2005) is an English professional squash player.
-He reached a career high ranking of 30 in the world during May 2025.
+He reached a career high ranking of 10 in the world in May 2026.

 Career

 Bryant won the European U19 title in March 2024 and in September 2024 he won his 7th PSA title after securing victory in the Budapest Open during the 2024–25 PSA Squash Tour.

 In May 2025, Bryant was part of the England team that won the gold medal at the 2025 European Squash Team Championships in Wrocław, Poland.

 Shortly afterwards Bryant reached the third round of the 2025 Men's World Squash Championship after securing victories over seeded players Mohamed Abouelghar and Fares Dessouky.